-Toyota Corolla review - Interior, design and technology
+Toyota Corolla - Interior, design and technology

 Sat-nav, stereo and infotainment

-The screen and interface are as responsive to the touch as the set-up in a Peugeot 308, which is to say a little behind that in a Golf, while the Corolla’s menu layout could be more logical and intuitive to speed up what should be simple processes.
+The screen and interface aren’t as responsive to the touch as the setup in a Golf, but on par with the Peugeot 308’s, while the Corolla’s old menu layout could be more logical and intuitive to speed up simple tasks.
+Similarly, the digital dash was less configurable than you’ll find on a Volkswagen Golf’s optional Active Info Display, and doesn’t look as modern, either.

 In this review

-- 2Engines, performance and driveThe Toyota Corolla has an impressive chassis, but hybrid powertrain isn’t the most exciting
+- 2Engines, performance and driveThe Toyota Corolla has an impressive chassis, but its hybrid powertrain isn’t the most exciting

-- 3MPG, CO2 and Running CostsThe Corolla offers better fuel economy and emissions than many rivals thanks to clever hybrid tech
+- 3MPG, CO2 and Running CostsThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than its exclusively petrol-powered rivals

-- 6Reliability and SafetyCorolla build quality is excellent, along with a five-star safety rating
+- 6Reliability and SafetyCorolla build quality is excellent, while customers are impressed with top safety levels